Truveta Mapper: A Zero-shot Ontology Alignment Framework: Results

-For generating local metrics for Hit@1 and MRR, TM is used to generate the embedding similarity score of input terms in the test set and their corresponding candidates in $M_m \cup \{m\}$ set, using the appropriate task identifier.
-We are also outperforming all the models based on MRR and Hit@1.

-In addition to the above metrics, we are also reporting accuracy metric, which is consistent, robust, and applicable not only to the proposed approach but also to other machine learning models as well.
-For this metric, the TM predictions are obtained across the entire target ontology without using any smaller subset of negative samples from the test set.
-This is achieved with $O(klog(n))$ time complexity, where $k$ is the size of the test set, and $n$ is the size of the target ontology.
+For generating local metrics for Hit@1 and MRR, TM is used to generate the embedding similarity score of input terms in the test set and their corresponding candidates in $M_m \cup \{m\}$ set.
+We are also outperforming all existing SOTA methods based on MRR and Hit@1.
+Additionally, we are reporting accuracy metric, which is consistent, and more representative of the model performance.
+For this metric, the TM predictions are obtained across the entire target ontology without using any smaller subset of negative samples from the test set, while reducing the time complexity from quadratic to log-linear.